-According to the 2017 State of Remote Work by Owl Labs, companies who offer remote work experience a 25% lower turnover rate.
+According to the 2017 State of Remote Work by Owl Labs, companies that offer remote work experience a 25% lower turnover rate.
 However, does a remote work environment offer the same infrastructure as the office?

 Ensuring the right infrastructure is in place is crucial to empower their employees.
-While working remotely, teams do not have direct visibility or control into system performance, network issues and such other factors.
-However, visibility into these metrices is crucial to ensure productivity remains constant.
+While working remotely, teams do not have direct visibility or control into system performance, network issues, and other factors.
+However, visibility into these metrics is crucial to ensure productivity remains constant.
 For instance, system downtime is a common issue many organizations face.
-In fact, according to an IDC study, the average total cost of a downtime is $100,000 per hour.
+In fact, according to an IDC study, the average total cost of downtime is $100,000 per hour.
 When organizations are heavily reliant on connectivity and communication, such outages can prove to be expensive.
 With the right tools and technology, organizations can minimize the impact of such obstacles.

 How can organizations adapt to a remote work scenario?
 Here are some steps that can help:

 When systems and devices are spread across locations, it becomes difficult to monitor and manage.
-In addition, resolving IT issues when they come up, also becomes time consuming.
+In addition, resolving IT issues when they come up, also becomes time-consuming.
 Enabling a proactive system of detection and resolution can help minimize system downtime.
 Automating system maintenance and IT support helps reduces costs in IT support and enables quicker resolution times.

 With the current pandemic, on-demand remote access has become an expectation for many organizations.
 Organizations must find ways to ensure seamless connectivity for employees, without sacrificing security requirements.
 For this purpose, adopting technology that helps provide remote access while tracking usage details can be beneficial.

-Every application, crash, system downtime or device malfunction causes delays in your business.
+Every application, crash, system downtime, or device malfunction causes delays in your business.
 Additionally, it also affects your employee experience adversely.
 This problem is multiplied when employees are working remotely.

-The ability to track device performance in a regular, timely and reliable manner helps organizations detect the root cause of the issue and determine the best possible resolution for the same.
+The ability to track device performance in a regular, timely, and reliable manner helps organizations detect the root cause of the issue and determine the best possible resolution for the same.

 Remote work has increased significantly owing to Covid-19, and it seems to be here to stay.
 Adopting the right tools and technologies can help make the transition easier.
 With the right tools, organizations can tackle IT issues proactively (even when employees are spread across geographies), minimize system downtime, and ensure compliance.

-Nanoheal helps organizations move to a remote work in a seamless manner.
+Nanoheal helps organizations move to remote work in a seamless manner.
 Through proactive, predictive resolutions, Nanoheal enables organizations to remove roadblocks in everyday operations.
 It helps resolve IT issues in a faster, more cost-effective manner.
 Nanoheal’s visualized dashboards and real-time monitoring tools help gain deep visibility for improved issue detection, resolution, and compliance.

 Contact us today to learn how Nanoheal can help your organization transition smoothly into remote work.